useEffectOnce: A React Hook for Single Execution

 Constraints

-- The hook should be performant and not introduce unnecessary overhead.
+- Memory Usage: The hook should not introduce any unnecessary memory leaks.

 Notes